WINTERTHUR 2041

 Virtual Reality Tour, 2014

-The artist conducted a city tour of Winterthur in the fictional 2041.
+The artist conducted a city tour of Winterthur set in the fictional year 2041.

-Using iPads and virtual reality software, the tour showcased four landmark locations in the city and how they transformed over time.
+Using iPads and virtual reality software, the tour highlighted four future landmark locations across the city.

-For instance, an underground passage became a blind spot where residents could go offline, while the historic city centre featured buildings with artificial façades that consisted of living materials, namely bacteria.
-Furthermore, a former industrial complex was transformed into a vertical farm and connected to a residential building to make a sustainable neighbourhood, while a new media company portrayed flexible employment arrangements and more women in leadership positions.
+For instance, an underground passage became a blind spot where residents could go offline, while the historic city centre featured buildings with artificial façades made of living materials, namely bacteria.
+Furthermore, a former industrial complex was transformed into a vertical farm and connected to a residential building to create a sustainable neighbourhood, while a new media company portrayed flexible employment arrangements and more women in leadership positions.

-The tour created possibilities for imagination, while critically examining the way we use cities today.
-In particular, it raised questions about sustainability - what would our future problems be in regards to food, energy, mobility and technology, and how could we solve those?
+The tour created possibilities for imagination while critically examining how we use cities today.
+In particular, it raised questions about sustainability - what would our future problems be regarding food, energy, mobility and technology, and how could we solve those?

-Winterthur 2041 was part of the Winterthur Urban Forum, an academic convention at the ZHAW about cities in the future.
+Winterthur 2041 was part of the Winterthur Urban Forum, an academic convention at the ZHAW on future cities.

 (Photos: Roman Richers, 2014)